miking-lang/miking/README.md

     cd stdlib; export MCORE_STDLIB=`pwd`; cd ..;

-To install the boot interpreter along with the standard library for the current user, issue:
+To install the interpreter along with the standard library for the current user, issue:

 ```
->>> make install
+make install
 ```

-This will install the boot interpreter to `$HOME/.local/bin` and the standard library to `$HOME/.local/lib/mcore/stdlib`, according to the [systemd file system hierarchy overview](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html).
+This will install the interpreter to `$HOME/.local/bin` and the standard library to `$HOME/.local/lib/mcore/stdlib`, according to the [systemd file system hierarchy overview](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html).

-The boot interpreter also features a simple REPL.
+The Miking interpreter also features a simple REPL.
-To start the REPL, run
+To start the REPL (assuming that the interpreter is installed in the path), run

 ```
->>> build/boot repl
+mi repl
 ```

 The REPL allows executing fragments of MCore code.
 The syntax is the